beginners corner

 Rolling Out And Up To Capture Share Appreciation: A Good Idea?

 Covered call writing has some drawbacks as do all investment strategies.
 Profit limitation by the strike price is one such disadvantage.
-How do we manage a situation where the price of the stock moves well above the strike sold?
-Some covered call writers will roll out and up (to a higher strike price and a […]
+How do we manage a situation where the price […]

 7 Comments Continue Reading →